 - TSW Training has delivered engineering, health and safety and manufacturing training to business in Wales and across the UK for 56 years

-Sustain is a new service that brings SMEs environmental policies and green credentials up to best practice standards.
-Sustain is an outsourced multi-disciplinary team for SMEs, which helps them profitably transition to net-zero and gain a competitive advantage.
-TSW Training will supply training expertise via four accredited IEMA courses.
+Sustain is a new Wales-based service that brings SMEs environmental policies and energy use up to best practice standards.
+Sustain is an outsourced multi-disciplinary team for SMEs, which helps them profitably transition to net-zero.
+TSW Training will supply training expertise via five accredited IEMA courses.

 Critical skills development for manufacturing, engineering and health and safety

 TSW Training is a training and apprenticeships provider working with both individuals and brands, from all over the UK.
 Founded in 1966, it specialises in continuous professional development in engineering, manufacturing and health and safety, with industry-led trainers at the helm of every training programme.

 IEMA – a professional body for everyone working in environment and sustainability – is its latest offering of accredited qualifications.
 The suite of environmental courses on offer will enable skills and knowledge that drive sustainable professions, ensuring business resilience, productivity and growth.

 The five courses…

 - IEMA Environmental Sustainability Skills for Managers